GitLab’s Darren Murph on Building Remote Company Culture

 Are there specific tools that can help support companies as they build remote culture?

 Success in remote work is all about collaboration.
 As such, it is important to implement collaborative technologies to communicate and work together.
-At GitLab, we use Zoom, Slack, and Google docs to communicate asynchronously and ensure all of our work is documented efficiently.
+At GitLab, we use Zoom, Slack, and Google Sheets to communicate asynchronously and ensure all of our work is documented efficiently.

 To help build empathy amongst remote teammates, Sike Insights is building a tool called Kona.
 This will help bridge the empathy gap, and ensure that remote colleagues feel like they have a relational foundation when working together.